-Undergraduate degree-seeking students may be eligible to request an institutional need-based grant, federal Pell Grant or student/parent loans for the summer.
+Undergraduate degree-seeking students may be eligible to receive an institutional need-based grant, federal Pell Grant or request student/parent loans for the summer.
 Graduate degree-seeking students may be eligible to request student loans.
-If you have registered and would like to apply for summer financial aid, complete the 2018–2019 FAFSA and the Summer 2019 Financial Aid Request Form before May 30, 2019.

 Current Undergraduate Students